 In spite of the many hurdles, the amazing power of God’s Word is clearly evident in China, and the number of Christians in China is growing rapidly.
 In many parts of China, however, there are not nearly enough trained pastors and lay leaders to adequately shepherd and disciple these new believers, which can lead to the spread of false teachings and even the formation of cults.

-LCMS World Mission seeks to assist the local Chinese church in meeting these challenges.
-Through partnerships at both the national and provincial level, LCMS World Mission works with the China Christian Council (CCC), an umbrella organization representing all government-registered Protestant churches in China.
+The Lutheran Church—Missouri Synod seeks to assist the local Chinese church in meeting these challenges.
+Through partnerships at both the national and provincial level, the LCMS works with the China Christian Council (CCC), an umbrella organization representing all government-registered Protestant churches in China.
 The CCC focuses on providing biblically-sound theological education and evangelistic training to the growing population of Christian church leaders in China.
 The CCC is also active in the publication of Bibles, hymnals, training materials and other Christian literature.

-LCMS World Relief and Human Care first provided grants for mercy work in China in 1991—specifically funding flood relief.
-Other mercy work funded by LCMS World Relief and Human Care includes expanding hospital services, care for the aged, educational materials for children, clean water projects, health clinics, women’s education, building a school and learning center, microcredit agriculture project, scholarships, construct irrigation system, flood and earthquake relief, transportation for medical patients, pig microcredit programs and health clinics.
+The LCMS first provided grants for mercy work in China in 1991—specifically funding flood relief.
+Other mercy work funded by the LCMS includes expanding hospital services, caring for the aged, providing educational materials for children, clean water projects, health clinics, women’s education, building a school and learning center, micro-credit agriculture projects, scholarships, constructing irrigation system, flood and earthquake relief, providing transportation for medical patients, pig micro-credit programs, and health clinics.